rhiannemock/ketoboot/README.md

 All age selections display correctly on submitted data.

 EXPECTED RESULT
-I expect all of the age groups to display correctly on the submitted data which is returned. withe the catagory of age and the data submitted next to it as follows. age:18-24 age:25-34 age:35-44
+I expect all of the age groups to display correctly on the submitted data which is returned. withe the category of age and the data submitted next to it as follows. age:18-24 age:25-34 age:35-44